 - 1. EU-BULBCRUSHER shall be installed, maintained, and operated in a satisfactory manner to minimize emissions to the ambient air.
 Recommended Best Management Practices for Drum-top Crushers and Recommended Best Management Practices for Lamp Handling & Storage are specified in Appendices 1 and 2.
 (R 336.1224, R 336.1910) - 2.
 The permittee shall maintain and operate EU-BULBCRUSHER according to the manufacturer's specifications and procedures.
-(R 336.1224, R 336.1901, R 336.1910)
+(R 336.1224, R 336.1910) - 3.
+EU-BULBCRUSHER shall be located a minimum of 50 feet from the property line; 300 feet from any existing places of residence or private or public assembly; 500 feet from a school, apartment building, or institutional occupancy; and not less than 1000 feet from a hospital or nursing home.
+(R 336.1901)

-- 3. EU-BULBCRUSHER shall be located a minimum of 50 feet from the property line; 300 feet from any existing places of residence or private or public assembly; 500 feet from a school, apartment building, or institutional occupancy; and not less than 1000 feet from a hospital or nursing home.
-(R 336.1901) - 4.
-The permittee shall minimize the time necessary to change-out the "DOT barrel" 55-gallon drum portion of EU-BULBCRUSHER.
+- 4. The permittee shall minimize the time necessary to change-out the 55-gallon drum portion of EU-BULBCRUSHER.
 All drum change-outs shall be performed according to the manufacturer's specifications and procedures.
-(R 336.1224, R 336.1901) - 5.
-The permittee shall completely replace the carbon within the activated carbon filter or replace the entire activated carbon filter, a minimum of once every two calendar years.
-Alternatively, the permittee may demonstrate at the end of two years, and at least once per year thereafter, that the activated carbon filter is still effective.
-(R 336.1224, R 336.1901) - 6.
+(R 336.1224) - 5.
+The permittee shall completely replace the carbon within the activated carbon filter or replace the entire activated carbon filter, a minimum of once every two calendar years. - 6.
 All broken glass and metal pieces collected in the 55-gallon drum portion of EU-BULBCRUSHER shall be properly handled, transported, and disposed of in accordance with all applicable State rules and federal regulations.
-(R 336.1224, R 336.1901)
+(R 336.1224)